How to retire at 40

 A financial advisor can help you create a solid retirement plan so you can live out your dream retirement.

-According to Gallup research, the average retirement age in the US is 61.
-However, between 2016 and 2022, 1% of America’s retired population was between the ages of 40 and 44.
+According to Gallup research, the average retirement age in the US has oscillated between 59 and 62 over the past couple of decades.
+Other findings have shown that, between 2016 and 2022, 1% of America’s retired population was aged between 40 and 44.

-While not common, retiring at 40 is possible – even if it requires a huge amount of hard work, accepting delayed gratification, saving strategically, and finding ways to cut down on your expenses.
-Find out about how to retire at 40.
+Although it remains uncommon, retiring at 40 is possible.
+It requires hard work, acceptance of delayed gratification, strategic savings, and finding ways to reduce expenses.
+Find out how to retire at 40.

 Can I retire at 40?